Huntington Beach, CA

 Across the nine different façades, there were a variety of accessibility operations.
 Some planes could be accessed from the ground or with a ladder, others required assorted sizes of flat bed scissor lifts, articulating telescoping cherry-picker lifts, and hanging swing stages.

 Before meeting the painting crew leads, I was a little nervous about handing off the hands-on mural painting.
 However, after hanging out and talking shop with these artists and painters, my anxieties were unfounded.
-The best in the biz, the SPMD crew of magicians understood what my marks and gestures are about, and where it counted, they even faithfully agreed to use a 1-inch brush where some others may have insisted on spray.
+The crew of magicians compiled by SPM-Design group understood what my marks and gestures are about, and where it counted, they even faithfully agreed to use a 1-inch brush where some others may have insisted on spray.
 The team's mixed bag of tricks - charcoal pouncing, grid lines, plumb lines and freehand marks allowed the composition to be perfectly scaled and articulated.

 Start to finish – across two years, a pandemic, a crew of dozens, thousands of gallons of paint, a lot of problem solving, trouble shooting, and joy – et voilá!
 Kaleidoscope (How'd Ya Get To Be Happiness) clocks in at over 122,000 square feet, the largest mural in California.
 How fun is that?